jupyter-book/jupyter-book/docs/contribute/develop.md

 Hopefully this explanation gets you situated and helps you understand how the pieces all fit together.
 If you have any questions, feel free to [open an issue asking for help](https://github.com/executablebooks/jupyter-book/issues/new)!

+## Other major tools in the Jupyter Book stack

+Jupyter Book depends on a collection of open source tools in the Python / Sphinx ecosystem.
+These tools do much of the heavy lifting of Jupyter Book, and are where many improvements and changes will need to be.
+Here is a list of the major tools and what kinds of functionality they support:

+* {term}`The Sphinx Documentation engine<Sphinx>` is used to build book outputs.
+This relies on a number of extensions that are developed by Jupyter Book.
+* {term}`MyST markdown<MyST>` is parsed into Sphinx by
+  {term}`the MyST Parser<MyST-Parser>`.
+* {term}`The MyST-NB package<MyST-NB>` parses Jupyter Notebooks into Sphinx and also controls some parts of notebook execution.
+It also provdes {doc}`inserting code outputs into content <../content/glue>`.
+* {term}`Jupyter-Cache` manages the execution and cacheing of notebook content at build time.
+It is controlled by {term}`MyST-NB`.
+* The {term}`Sphinx-Book-Theme` defines the look and feel of Jupyter Book, and is where most of the CSS rules are defined.